dgalassi99/quant-lab/book_projects/Advances_Financial_Machine_Learning/notebooks/Labelling/theory.md

 - Two horizontal barriers representing the touch of TP/SL which label the obs. as +-1
 - One vertical barrier touched after a given amount of elapsed bars ($h$) which labels the obs. as 0

-We have to note that: (1) to label an obs. we neet to take into account the the entire path spanning $[t_{i,0},t_{i,0}+h]$; (2) we denote by $t_{i,1}$ the time of the first touch; (3) the horizontal barriers are not necessarily symmetric.
+We have to note that: (1) to label an obs. we need to take into account the the entire path spanning $[t_{i,0},t_{i,0}+h]$; (2) we denote by $t_{i,1}$ the time of the first touch; (3) the horizontal barriers are not necessarily symmetric.

 ## Size and Side

 Now we want to understand how an ML algo. can learn both side and size of a trade.
-Ne need to elarn teh side when we do not have a model to set the sign (long/short) of our position.
+Ne need to learn the side when we do not have a model to set the sign (long/short) of our position.
 How do we recognize TP or SL in this situation?

 We can apply the TBM direcly on all events with a fixed target...but a full pipeline consists in:

 1. Apply a filter to only get some events, for example CUSUM filter
 2. Calculate a dynamic target, for example as a the exponential moving volatility (getDailyVol)
 3. Define a minimum return to consider an event and use a function to filter out events that do not touch this (getEvents)
-4. Now you have a df with t1 indicating the timestamp of what occurs first on thpose event (tp, sl or vertical barrier hit) and teh target
+4. Now you have a df with t1 indicating the timestamp of what occurs first on those eventd (tp, sl or vertical barrier hit) and the target
 5. Apply TBM to get the final labels

 ## Meta-Labelling